-The key step in our experimental procedure is the training of Fourier masks (see section \ref{masks}).
-Starting from a trained, well-performing classifier, we freeze its parameters and prepend to it a pre-processing layer that computes the FFT of an image, multiplies it element-wise by the trainable mask and computes the inverse FFT.
+\looseness=-1 The key step in our experimental procedure is the training of Fourier maps (see Sec.~\ref{maps}).
+Starting from a trained, well-performing classifier, we freeze its parameters and prepend to it a pre-processing layer that computes the FFT of an image, multiplies it element-wise by the trainable map and computes the inverse FFT.
 The real part of the resulting image is then fed into the classifier.
-The process of training the masks is identical for both the set of essential frequency masks and adversarial frequency masks, with the only difference being the data set used for mask training. \\We train essential frequency masks using clean images associated with their original labels.
-In contrast, for adversarial frequency masks, we utilize adversarial images and the adversarial labels produced by the classifier for those images. \\In this step, we optimize the standard Cross-Entropy loss function with the addition of an $\ell_1$ penalty term to promote mask sparsity.
-The penalty term is weighted by a parameter $\lambda$, which we kept fixed at a value of $0.01$ across all models and attacks. \\For all the masks we produced, we employed Adam optimizer with a learning rate of $0.01$.
-According to a criterion similar to early-stopping, masks were trained until convergence, and in any case for no less than $500$ optimization steps each.
-We computed modulatory masks only for images belonging to the test set of CIFAR-10 that were not previously utilized in the initial fine-tuning of the classifiers.
-More specifically, essential frequency masks were trained only for correctly classified images, while adversarial frequency masks were trained exclusively for correctly classified images that were successfully made adversarial by the attack.
+The process of training the maps is identical for both sets of modulatory maps, with the only difference being the data set used for map training.
+We train essential frequency maps using clean images associated with their original labels.
+In contrast, for adversarial frequency maps, we utilise adversarial images and the adversarial labels produced by the classifier for those images.
+In this step, we optimise the standard Cross-Entropy loss function with the addition of an $\ell_1$ penalty term to promote map sparsity.
+Further details on the map training procedure are reported in Sec.~\ref{map_training_app} in the Appendix.